No. 14 North Carolina beats UNC Wilmington 97-69

-Junior guard Seventh Woods had seven points and three assists while starting at the point with Coby White sitting due to a sore ankle.
-Kenny Williams had a solid all-around floor game with 11 points, five rebounds and eight assists.

-Jeantal Cylla had 16 points to lead UNC Wilmington, coached by former UNC assistant C.B.
-McGrath.
+Jeantal Cylla had 16 points to lead UNC Wilmington, coached by C.B.
+McGrath - who spent 14 seasons as Williams' assistant at UNC.
 The Seahawks (4-6) trailed just 44-39 early in the second half before the shots stopped falling and the Tar Heels got loose in transition to turn the game into a rout.

 BIG PICTURE

 UNC Wilmington: Things haven't been easy in either of the Seahawks' games against power-conference opponents this season.
 They lost Nov.
 9 at home against Stanford, and that game got away when they went the last 7½ minutes before halftime without a basket.
-They hung with the Tar Heels for a half despite shooting just 39 percent before hitting a similar drought, this time nearly seven second-half minutes.
-And turnovers were again a problem, with the Seahawks committing 25 that led to 34 points for the Tar Heels after watching the Cardinal score 28 points off 20 turnovers last month.
+They hung with the Tar Heels for a half before hitting a similar drought, this time nearly seven second-half minutes.
+And turnovers were again a problem, with the Seahawks committing 25 that led to 34 points after watching the Cardinal score 28 points off 20 turnovers last month.

-North Carolina: Last week's loss at Michigan left Roy Williams fuming and saying he wasn't doing a good enough job coaching this group to play its best.
-The good news for Williams?
-The Tar Heels play just four games in December - their fewest since the 1961-62 season under a first-year coach named Dean Smith - so Williams will have plenty of time to orchestrate practices and massage the flaws out of his team.
+North Carolina: The Michigan loss left an angry Williams saying he wasn't doing a good enough job coaching this group to play its best.
+The good news?
+The Tar Heels play just four games in December - their fewest since the 1961-62 season under a first-year coach named Dean Smith - so Williams will have plenty of time to massage the flaws out of his team in practice, though players first have to get through a limited schedule in the coming days due to exams.

+"There are some things we need to work out and we'll have that practice time now, so I guess we'll see how much of a boost that gives us," Johnson said.
+"But on the other hand, we kind of know what we need to do."

 UP NEXT